BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 A RESTful API breaks down a transaction to create a series of small modules.
 Each module addresses a particular underlying part of the transaction.
 This modularity provides developers with a lot of flexibility, but it can be challenging for developers to design from scratch.
 Currently, the models provided by Amazon Simple Storage Service, Cloud Data Management Interface and OpenStack Swift are the most popular.

 A RESTful API explicitly takes advantage of HTTP methodologies defined by the RFC 2616 protocol.
-They use GET to retrieve a resource; PUT to change the state of or update a resource, which can be an object, file or block; POST to create that resource; and DELETE to remove it.
+They use GET to retrieve a resource; PUT to change the state of or update a resource, which can be an object, file or block; POST to create that resource

 With REST, networked components are a resource you request access to -- a black box whose implementation details are unclear.
 The presumption is that all calls are stateless; nothing can be retained by the RESTful service between executions.